BROWSE ALL SIGHT-SINGING CLASSES

-Lab Choir I: Gain pitch-reading fluency and confidence applying practical, streamlined, tonally-based techniques to the study and performance of a wide range of part-music and solo repertoire.
+Lab Choir I: Strengthen pitch-reading fluency and confidence applying practical, streamlined, and era-sensitive techniques to the study and performance of a wide range of part-music and solo repertoire.

 Lab Choir II: Focus on ensemble skills and strategies for experienced readers, drawing from classical part-music, folk arrangements, and pop standards.
 Special focus on rhythmically challenging materials.